We are an open and affirming, Christian Church, seeking to live Jesus’ vision of inclusive community and mission.

 We are an “open and affirming” congregation, meaning that all people are welcome to participate fully in the life of our congregation regardless of sexual orientation and/or gender identity.
 In addition to our wider church connection with the United Church of Christ, we are a member of The Center For Progressive Christianity and affirm the eight points of a progressive expression of Christianity.

 Though worship is the Sunday morning hub, our life in community is nurtured by our many small groups, each with a distinct focus of fellowship, musical, social justice, support, or spiritual growth.
 Chancel Choir, Dinners for Eight, and Youth Groups, are a few examples of our small-group emphasis.

-Our compassion extends beyond our church walls – in 2015 we gave $141,760 to outreach missions of care and compassion.
-Our preschool, which some parents have characterized as “the last perfect place on Earth” provides a solid learning and creative foundation for 90 youngsters in our community each year.
+Our compassion extends beyond our church walls to outreach missions of care and compassion.
+Our preschool, which some parents have characterized as “the last perfect place on Earth” provides a solid learning and creative foundation for 80 youngsters in our community each year.

-Today, our church family encompasses over 625 members with 200-300 more calling us their home church- representing many walks of life, beliefs, ethnicities, and sexual orientations.
+Today, our church family encompasses around 500 people representing many walks of life, beliefs, ethnicities, and sexual orientations.
 On Sunday, five generations join to worship and study together, and throughout the week we pursue our spiritual pilgrimages through service to the church, our community, and our families.

 We Have A Heritage of Free-Thinkers

 Our church family has a distinguished heritage reaching back to the earliest days of our nation.
 The forebears of our denominational connection, the United Church of Christ, include the Pilgrims, independent thinkers who sought spiritual freedom.